-It is worth noting that the considered implementation of algorithm \combined\ uses only $O(\log\log n)$ of random bits per node, and works against Fully (dynamic) Byzantine Adversary.
-First, because it cannot prevent the right bias, with high probability, as it is done by local random choices.
-Second, knowing the bias does not help the adversary either, as the runs are deterministic procedures, and thus the Theorems~\ref{theorem:algo1} and~\ref{theorem:algo2} apply -- and they work against Fully (dynamic) Byzantine Adversary.
+It is worth noting that the considered implementation of algorithm \combined\ uses only $O(\log\log n)$ of random bits per node, and works against Fully (dynamic) Byzantine adversary.
+First, because the adversary cannot prevent the right bias, with high probability, as it is done by local random choices.
+Second, knowing the bias does not help the adversary either, as the runs are deterministic procedures, and thus the Theorems~\ref{theorem:algo1} and~\ref{theorem:algo2} apply -- both against Fully (dynamic)~Byzantine~adversary.

 \remove{ \paragraph{Creating a bias without local randomness.} Following the idea of a Synthetic Coin~\cite{Alistarh}, we may try to extract some randomness and create a bias necessary for algorithm \combined\ without using local randomization.
 In our model, however, the adversary may create bias in such coin.
 The probabilistic space of honest nodes is not affected, as the coin is produced at each node by flipping the coin after each interaction -- the adversary cannot intervene to this process.
 However using the coin is affected, as nodes may connect to a Byzantine node that creates bias.
 We overcome this problem in the following way.
 We produce }